JiwoonKim/interview-cake/README.md

         - always ask yourself, right from the start: "__Suppose answer is in updating the best answer so far, what additional values do you need to keep track of in order to update the best answers so far?__
     - careful since greedy algorithm does not guarantee optimal solution
         - best bet is to __try it out and see if it works__
+    - curate __additional values to keep track of__ by __thinking about all the possible input cases (including edge cases)__
+    - __come up with a higher-level formula using the additional values__, instead of simply dividing into if-else cases

 ## Check Bugs
 1. off-by-one errors (ex. indexing)